Requirements, Costs, and Timelines for Employer-Sponsored Visas in Australia

 Final checklist before you apply

-- Applicant has required skills evidence, health checks, and police certificates ready.
+• The applicant has the required skills evidence, health checks, and police certificates ready.

 Employer-sponsored pathways remain a main route for skilled workers who aim to work in Australia and, in many cases, gain permanent residence.
 The right strategy balances employer readiness, accurate nominations, and complete applicant documentation.
 Use the Home Affairs pages and the processing time tool before you lodge to avoid surprises.